michaelrsweet/mmd/mmdutil.md

 The following options are recognized by **mmdutil**:

-- "--cover filename.ext" specifies a cover image for HTML output.
+- "--cover FILENAME.ext" specifies a cover image for HTML output.
-- "--css filename.css" specifies a style sheet for HTML output.
+- "--css FILENAME.css" specifies a style sheet for HTML output.
-- "--front filename.md" specifies front matter for the output.
+- "--front FILENAME.md" specifies front matter for the output.
 - "--help" shows program usage.
-- "--man section" produces man page output for the specified section.
+- "--man SECTION" produces man page output for the specified section.
-- "--toc levels" produces a table of contents with the specified number of levels.
+- "--toc LEVELS" produces a table of contents with the specified number of levels.
 - "--version" shows the program version.
-- "-o filename.ext" specifies the output file to write.
+- "-o FILENAME.ext" specifies the output file to write.
 The default is the standard output.